alloy/git-svn-mirror/README.md

 -------------------------

 To mirror a SVN repo, first the local ‘workbench’ repo has to be configured.
+This ‘workbench’ is the GIT repo where the SVN revisions will be stored and from where these revisions will be pushed to the remote mirror GIT repo.

 Start by creating the directory: